mac-theobio/QMEE/intro_Lecture_notes.md

 str(v)
 ```

-***

 ## Vector math

 R does math on vectors directly.
-If we add two vectors we add each pair
+* If we add (for example) two vectors we add each pair
 of corresponding elements.
-If we multiply a vector by a *scalar* (a
+* If we multiply a vector by a *scalar* (a
 single number) we multiply each element by the scalar.
-Avoid arithmetic
-involving two vectors of different length (except the scalar case, which
+* Avoid arithmetic involving two vectors of different length (except the scalar case, above)
-cannot be avoided).

 ```r